Monzie Castle

 Monzie Castle is a castellated mansion, near Monzie in Perth and Kinross, Scotland that incorporates an L-plan, early 17th-century building that was enlarged in 1797–1800.
 It is a category A listed building.

-The current house dates from 1908 following the destruction of the later portion of the mansion by fire, although the exterior of the original building is almost intact.
+The current house interior dates from 1908 following the destruction of the later portion of the mansion by fire.
+The exterior splits into two clear sections: the original L-plan house of 1634 and the 1790 section by John Paterson, a pupil of Robert Adam.